Multi-Scale Exciton and Electron Transfer in Multi-Level Donor-Acceptor System: Introduction

-In our paper, we analytically and numerically study the ET between a single-level electron donor interacting with an acceptor, which is modeled by a finite number of electron energy levels.
-Our approach can be applied for both electron transfer in the RCs and exciton transfer in the LHCs.
-We assume that an external (classical) diagonal noise interacts with both the donor and acceptor energy levels.
-This approach is often used for modeling the protein environment at sufficiently high (including room) temperatures.
+Similar situation takes place, for example, when a coarse-graining procedure can be applied, and a bio-complex with many energy levels can be considered as an electron ``donor" and/or an ``acceptor" with complicated internal structures.
+We assume that an external (classical) diagonal noise interacts with both the donor and the acceptor energy levels.
+This approach is often used for modeling the protein-solvent environment under non-equilibrium conditions.
 (See, for example, \cite{Dewey,Ben,Skourtis,Das,Nesterov1,NBSS}, and references therein.)
-Note, that our model can be easily generalized to include (i) both multi-level donor and acceptor, (ii) complex band structures, (iii) interactions inside the bands, (iv) more than two interacting clusters, (v) thermal (instead of noisy) environment(s), and others.
+Note, that our model can be easily generalized to include (i) both multi-level donor and acceptor, (ii) complex band structures, (iii) interactions inside the bands, (iv) more than two interacting donor-acceptor type clusters, (v) thermal (instead of noisy) environment(s).

 Our main results include: